About Us

 Outdoor experts, professional educators, program directors and a group of advisors that share our vision for building capable humans.

-In addition to our team of professional educators, MOI is backed, trained and operated under the guidance of the outdoor professionals of MICA Guides.
+In addition to our team of professionals, MOI is backed, trained and operated under the guidance of the outdoor professionals of MICA Guides.
 For over 20 years, MICA Guides has helped thousands of visitors explore and challenge themselves with zero major injuries or incidents.

 This highly professional edge sets MOI apart from the typical summer camp programs.